Booneville County Sheriff logo

 Work Release

-Through the Work Release program, Inmates who meet requirements and have approval from the court, can maintain employment while still serving their sentenced jail time by being temporarily released during work hours and returning to the jail after.
+Inmates who meet requirements can maintain employment while still serving their sentenced jail time by being temporarily released during work hours and returning to the jail when finished.
 Inmates are required to follow specific rules and requirements as well as pay a small fee that helps offset costs to run the facility.
-Failure to follow the rules and requirements could result in additional criminal charges.
-Inmates who have taken advantage of this opportunity during their sentence were able to continue supporting themselves and their families while they forged a productive path forward in life.
+Inmates who have taken advantage of this opportunity were able to continue supporting themselves and their families while they forged a productive path forward in life.

 Work Detail

-Inmates incarcerated in our facility who meet certain requirements can participate in the Work Detail program and assist with a variety of projects in our community.
-Under the supervision of a Deputy, inmates take care of landscaping and general maintenance of jail and county grounds, the courthouse, and various church and non-profit entities.
-Some of these projects include cleanup, painting, and projects that revitalize our community.
-This allows inmates to be active, learn new skills, and give back at the same time offsetting costs to the county and entities they assist.
+In-custody Inmates who meet certain requirements for the Work Detail program are able to leave the jail facility while being supervised by a BCSO Deputy for the purpose of working on or participating in various tasks and projects.
+Some of these projects include general maintenance of jail and county grounds, the courthouse, and various church and non-profit entities, cleanup, painting, and projects that revitalize our community.
+This allows inmates to be active and learn new skills, while helping offset costs to the county and entities they assist.

 In 2009 the Bonneville County Jail became the home for this newly developed program designed to provide treatment and services to inmates dealing with substance abuse and Mental Health Issues.
 The program allows inmates to rehabilitate while still being close to their families in local communities.

-Learn more about the Wood Pilot program at the Bonneville County Webiste.
+Learn more about the Wood Problem Solving Court program at the Bonneville County Website.

 IGNITE – Inmate Growth Naturally and Intentionally Through Education, is a comprehensive rehabilitation program designed to provide inmates with education, vocational training, and life skills to help them successfully reintegrate into society upon release.
 This program embodies our commitment to not only enforcing the law but also to giving individuals the tools they need to transform their lives and contribute positively to our community.Justin Lenz Michael Frandsen IGNITE Graduation